 As reported in the prior 2016 TAM Report, in April 2016, a statewide pilot program was established from a workgroup of DHHSD staff.
 See 2016 TAM Report page 28 for details.
 The purpose of the pilot was to determine if enhanced wireless devices provide increased communication access to people with disabilities.
 A Request for Proposals was released and an iPads/iPhones vendor was selected.
 Each device was pre-installed with telecommunications and communication apps based on the client's disability.
 Clients applied for the pilot and their eligibility was verified.
-Clients were required to complete three surveys during the pilot to gather feedback on their experience.
+Clients were required to complete three surveys during the pilot to Staff Briefing Papers for Docket No. P999/PR-18-15; P999/M-18-194 gather feedback on their experience.
 The pilot was concluded on February 27, 2017.